Sustainability “made in Germany” becomes alive in hall 5.1 of the Frankfurt Messe.

 For more information, please contact Mareike Ahrens: [email protected].

-- Organized by: Puma SE Working on Sustainable Supply Chain Management in the Textile Industry The Puma SAVE Initiative 1:00 to 1:45 pm Experiences and outcomes of SAVE—a joint advisory and training program by Puma and BMZ.
+- The Puma SAVE Initiative 1:00 to 1:45 pm Experiences and outcomes of SAVE—a joint advisory and training program by Puma and BMZ.
 The initiative pursues the identification of resource saving potentials of Asian core suppliers and supports their respective resource efficiency actions.

 - Stefan D. Seidel, Head of Corporate Sustainability, PUMA SE